shanep-capstone/cs481-s21-team_2/README.md

     _Task: Improve warehouse performance_

 5. **Shipping support**: to manage the shipping shipment notifications or rearrangement notification

+6. **Receiving / handling support**: through wireless devices to scan and generate barcodes can be helped with a quick and easy way of support.

+ _Task: Generate barcode reader using java_

 **Our second goal** will be to develop a web application where you could use your warehouse to rent storage space and invoice your customer, or also includes features to have a more complete supply chain management program , these features will help to manage the delivery time, the orders , stock management to store most valuable items using less space or check the turnover of specific items (like food):